 Budget Friendly: Antojitos La Chiapaneca: Mexican $$

-Best Tacos: Las Antorcha Food Truck; location varies, $
+Best Tacos: Las Antorcha Food Truck; location varies

-What to Do in Tulum
+Things to Do in Tulum

-If you love cenotes, check out all my favorite instagrammable cenotes in Tulum post!
+If you love cenotes, check out all my favorite instagrammable cenotes in Tulum posts!
 Details on which cenotes give you the best adventure.
 Find out where you can swim, scuba dive, snorkel, kayak & explore!

 Just a few weeks before our trip to Mexico, Logan had completed his PADI dive certification!
 Dos Ojos was unanimously the favorite dive of the group.
 Noted as “The World’s Best Cavern Dives” the name Dos Ojos translates to “two eyes”.
 Which refers to two nearby cenotes connected by a massive underwater cave system shared between the two.

 The two caverns start and end in the same area.
 Each dive routes are unique, giving divers different areas of the cave to explore.
 The first dive is 500 meters (1,600 feet) along The Barbie Line and leads divers along the opening of the second eye with plenty of daylight to see the stalactites.
 The dive along The Batcave Line is a much darker route.
 With little to no daylight entering the cave system.
-Divers will ascend up the cave to an open air pocket filled with bats flying everywhere!
+Divers will ascend up the cave to an open-air pocket filled with bats flying everywhere!

 Kayaking at Casa Cenote

 There are over 3,000 unique cenotes throughout the Yucatan peninsula of Mexico.
 The cenotes are mostly found in the crater area that formed from the meteorite impact (the same meteorite responsible for the dinosaur extinction in this area).
-The cenotes are great for swimming, diving, snorkeling and more!
+The cenotes are great for swimming, diving, snorkeling, and more!
 The extensive underground river systems, make this area of Mexico the best place to experience cave diving.